sethkrasnianski/docs/Reference/1.0/address/get-address-id.md

-Returns a customers address based on a given ID.
+Returns an address based on a given ID.
 Any relational objects will also be returned as either key, values or for multiple-relational items an array.

 #### Resource URL